nandac/pandoc-reader/README.md

 ## Usage

 This plugin converts Pandoc's Markdown into HTML 5.
-Input formats like [CommonMark](https://commonmark.org/) may be supported at some future time.

 Conversion to formats other than HTML 5 will not be supported.

 ### Specifying Pandoc Options